Join live or receive a link to the recording and earn a CE certificate

 - Learn how leaders can empower the learning community in their districts or on their campuses

 This edWebinar will be of interest to teachers and school and district leaders of the middle school grades.
-There will be time for questions at the end of the presentation.

 About the Presenter